maorash/Local-Global-INRs/README.md

 ## Technological Overview

-* The code is based on the SIREN:
+* Most of our codebase is based on SIREN:
   * [SIREN: Implicit Neural Representations with Periodic Activation Functions](https://github.com/vsitzmann/siren)
+* INCODE experiments are based on the official implementation:
+  * [INCODE: Implicit Neural Conditioning with Prior Knowledge Embeddings(https://github.com/xmindflow/INCODE)
 * For configuration management, we use `pyrallis`.
 * WandB (Weights and Biases) is integrated into the code for experiment tracking and visualization.
 You can deactivate WandB by setting the `--use_wandb False` option.